UAE Weather: Yellow Alert Issued For Fog Temperatures To Rise

 Residents can also expect a slight increase in temperature today.

-NCM issued a yellow warning for fog formation.
-The met cautioned against a decline in horizontal visibility, which may drop even further at times over some coastal and internal areas, especially northward, until 09.00 Saturday.

-Light to moderate wind, freshening at times, is expected to blow in the country.

-Temperature will reach up to 35oC and 34oC in Abu Dhabi and Dubai, respectively.
+Temperature will reach up to 41 and 40oC in Abu Dhabi and Dubai, respectively.

 ALSO READ: